-If you are concerned the employment has become permanent and ongoing, consider stopping payment of the casual loading and move the employee to permanent employment or a short term contract.
-However, employers should be very careful about this approach, as there are restrictions on the hours of work that may be worked by part-time employees at ordinary time rates, and consequences for back-payment of annual leave.
+If you are concerned the employment has become permanent and ongoing, consider stopping payment of the casual loading and move the employee to permanent employment or a short term contract now.
+Come early 2019, there will be a legislative obligation to consider this in any event.
+However, employers should be very careful about this approach, as there are restrictions on the hours of work that may be worked by part-time employees at ordinary time rates, consequences for overtime, and potential back-payment of annual leave.

 1WorkPac v Skene FCAFC 131 (Skene)